meccaLeccaHi/meccaLeccaHi.github.io/_posts/2019-02-12-virtual-environments-with-python.md

 - Plus, they are 'owned' by the user who creates them, so they don't require a separate admin account.

 #### Create the environment
 >Note: The `conda` command is the preferred interface for managing installations and virtual environments with the Anaconda Python distribution.
-As such, if you are using Conda, then you may prefer to use the `conda` command.
+As such, if you are using Conda, then you may prefer to use the `conda` command to manage your virtual environments, instead of `virtualenv`.
 See [here](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/) for more info.

 We can start by creating a virtual environment inside the project we are working on.
 So, from within that directory, run:
 ```